Gracham/FTG-modules-repo/README.md

 ```
 2. Add this link to the FTG settings
 3. Done, now use ".dlmod" in some chat and see the modules.

+# List Of Moudles made by LakesideMiners
+timetill